 Review: A flustered flock of pigeons, how to talk to Muslims (and others); Catholics seem unsure, is an article in The Economist, on 26 January 2008, printed in bold on the following page.
 This is an unfortunate title to a serious article that began this way; "When 138 Muslim scholars sent an open request to leaders of the Christian world, from Catholics to Methodists, for a theological dialogue, they knew they were setting a cat among the pigeons.
 It was a fair bet that senior Christians would soon be looking over each other's shoulders, anxious not to be too liberal or too harsh in their reply."
-Muslim and Christian scholars in one form or another have been involved in dialogue for over a thousand years.
-In the seriousness of the time, the 1948 United Nations Universal Declaration of Human Rights and International Human Rights Standards on Freedom of Religion or Belief may be an option to be included in such a theological dialogue.
+Muslim and Christian scholars have in one form or another been involved in dialogue for over a thousand years.
+In the seriousness of the time, the 1948 United Nations Universal Declaration of Human Rights and International Human Rights Standards on Freedom of Religion or Belief should be included in such dialogue.